UncleRus/OPWiki/source/user_manual/oplink/cc.rst

 Telemetry and vehicle control
 """""""""""""""""""""""""""""

-If you also want to use OPLink modem for :doc:`control <vehicle control>`, you'll need to add one additional wire from the TX pin of the OPLink to the PPM input pin on the flight controller.
+If you also want to use OPLink modem for :doc:`vehicle control <control>`, you'll need to add one additional wire from the TX pin of the OPLink to the PPM input pin on the flight controller.
 In this diagram the wire goes to PIN 8 on the controller, because that is the pin that allows OneShot125 and PWM Sync with